zsapkagy/terraforming-the-clouds/oci/README.md

 Check the `.terraform-version` and update if required.
 Use `tfenv install` where the `.terraform-version` is to install the correct TF version.

+### Note

+- It could be essential to upgrade your OCI plan to Pay-As-You-Go (PAYG) to be able to create the more powerful instances.
+- In PAYG you could still use the free resources BUT do not forget to create a budget and budget alerts to avoid any unexpected charges.

+- With the free tier, probably you will not be able to create more powerful instances because of "Out of Capacity" error.
+- Be careful with the free tier limits.

 ### Set up OCI CLI

 You have 2 options to configure the OCI CLI.